 Address: 354A Woodlands Avenue 5, #01-01, Lucky Star Coffeeshop, Singapore 730354

 Tel: 9048 0333

 6. Coal 3606

 Agree to disagree, but school canteens churn up some of Singapore’s best meals.
-Take for example Coal 3606, which offers a bite of the famous chicken wings (from $1.30 to $1.50) from CHIJ St. Nicholas Girl’s School.
+Take for example Coal 3606, which offers a bite of the famous chicken wings (six pieces for $9) from CHIJ St. Nicholas Girl’s School.
 Adorned with a crackling crust and glistening with chicken juices, these juicy treats tick all the boxes of a textbook-perfect fried chicken.